alexandervanrenen/adventofcode2019awk/README.md

 Day 01
 ------
-I started one day late ..
-I might catch up on this one later.
+Did this one after 03 as I started late only on the second day.
+This one was only a warmup, but I love the continous story :)
+And awk suits itself very nicely to this task.
+Could it be that you have to pick the right hammer for each nail !?

 Day 02
 ------